 Vehicles towed away

 The national adjudication service (NPAS) in their report of 2004 again reiterated that there is the need for proportionality in a decision to tow away vehicles.
 In their report they say that ‘the council should prove that the removal [of a vehicle] was proportionate and necessary.
 They need to be able to justify in every case why the issue of a PCN alone would not have achieved the desired objective of a reasonable of compliance with legitimate parking restrictions’.
+This still applies today.
 In case number BS881, a motorist went to the theatre the motorist then purchased a pay and display ticket for over-night parking for £1.50, but it must have slipped since the parking attendant did not see it and issued a PCN!
 The vehicle was towed away an hour later.
 The council was criticized and the adjudicator found against them on the issue of ‘disproportionality’ in cases BS344 and BS498.